swift-server/sswg/process/incubation.md

 * Social media accounts (optional)
 * Community size and any existing sponsorship (optional)

-Once a proposal PR is submitted, the SSWG will assign a review manager during it's bi-weekely meeting.
+Once a proposal PR is submitted, the SSWG will assign a review manager during it's bi-weekly meeting.
 The review manager responsibilities include:

 * Review the PR